 To use the Japanese phrase: ‘gochiso-sama-deshita’ – it was a real feast!

 Where to stay in Kobe

 On a budget: Piece Hostel.
 This is where I stayed and I couldn’t recommend it enough.
 More boutique hotel with dorm beds than a traditional hostel, it’s no wonder this place books months in advance.
 Private rooms are also available.

 Feeling lazy: you can’t get closer to Wakkoqu than the ANA Crowne Plaza.
 If you’re looking to roll from meat-feat to bed, this is the place to be.
 You’ll find a list of the top 10 hotels in Kobe (according to Trip Advisor) here.

 Want to take a gamble?
 Check out Priceline’s Express Deals.
 I’ve had discounts of over 50% (almost $100 saved a night) using this site.

 You can find out more about how to get great deals in my related article: How to Book Cheap Hotels (Using Priceline Express Deals).

 How to get to Kobe

 Kobe is an easy trip from Kyoto or Osaka.
-From the former, take the JR shinkansen train to Shin-Osaka and change train to Shin-Kobe.
+From the former, take the JR Shinkansen train to Shin-Osaka and change trains to Shin-Kobe.
 From Shin-Osaka, travel direct.
 The journey takes 20 to 30 minutes from Shin-Osaka and Kyoto respectively and, best of all, if you have the JR Pass, the journey is included in your ticket price, meaning you can save all your money for beef.